 ## [2] TranscriptOmics: RangedSummarizedExperiment with 58650 rows and 4 columns

-To access the m6A-Omics data, you may extract the
+To access the m6A methylome data, you may extract the

 m6AOmics